-- Students must identify the disability.
 Students may self-identify at any time by contacting the Office of Access & Equity Services directly or by self-identifying to staff or faculty member who will advise students to contact the office of the Coordinator or Access & Equity Services.

-All information provided concerning a disability is confidential and is released only with the student's consent.
+Privacy: All information provided concerning a disability is confidential and is released only with the student's consent.
 A student must sign a consent form to allow BCL staff to discuss planning, progress, and concerns with parents or guardians.

-Students must make an appointment every time they wish to take a test in the BCL.
+Testing Modifications: Students must make an appointment every time they wish to take a test in the BCL.
 Under most circumstances, students must request an appointment with one school day in between their request and the day of their test.
 (For example, if a test is on Wednesday, an appointment needs to be requested by Monday.
 If a test is on Monday, an appointment needs to be made by Thursday because of the weekend.)
 This provides the BCL staff enough time to retrieve the test/exam from the student’s instructor and to reserve a space for test administration.
 Exceptions are made for pop-quizzes and other evaluations for which the student has short or no notice.

-Click here for information on Alt Format.
+Alternate Format: Click here for information on Alt Format.